itsyuimorii/The-Web-Developer-Bootcamp-2023/🌟 Final Capstone/README.md

 ![](https://res.cloudinary.com/dxmfrq4tk/image/upload/v1678899450/webdevbootcamp2023/Screen_Shot_2023-03-15_at_11.56.09_AM_vwv4xv.png)

-### 2. Find the corresponding campground that we're going to add the review to, that we're going to associate with this review.
+### 2. Find the corresponding campground that we're going to add the review to, that we're going to associate with this review.\

+> views/campgrounds/show.ejs

 ```js
 app.post(